stefanpate/coarse-grain-rxns/README.md

 python scripts/train_production.py
 ```

 With that production model, predict labels for atom-mapped reactions.
-To run the inference script, make sure you have the proper config files in the production subdirectory, including model checkpoints.
+To run the inference script, make sure you have the proper config files in the `configs/full` subdirectory, including model checkpoints.

 ```
 python scripts/infer_mech_labels.py -m
 ```

 The scores output by the production model for atom-mapped reactions can be used to write mechinferred rules.
+Make sure you have the proper config files in the `configs/production` subdirectory, including model checkpoints.

 ### Writing mechinferred rules based on model of mechinformed templates